 HMRC also has the power to apply without notice (ie. behind closed doors) for a Restraint Order under the Proceeds of Crime Act (POCA) to freeze all the assets of the person being investigated until the outcome of the investigation and any subsequent court proceedings.

-In the last year, HMRC lived up to its previous promise by bringing nearly 1300 tax fraud prosecutions resulting in a total of over 400 years in prison sentences.
-As well as some high profile, serious cases this confirmed a toughening approach as many cases involved relatively minor tax evasion, VAT evasion, and duty evasion (tobacco and alcohol smuggling, and fuel duty especially red diesel).
+In the last year, HMRC’s Criminal Investigation team lived up to its previous promise by bringing nearly 1300 tax fraud prosecutions resulting in a total of over 400 years in prison sentences.
+As well as some high profile, serious cases this confirmed a toughening approach as many cases involved relatively minor tax evasion, VAT evasion, and duty evasion (tobacco and alcohol smuggling, and fuel duty, especially red diesel).

-Following a successful criminal prosecution HMRC will always consider additionally seeking a Confiscation Order under the Proceeds of Crime Act (POCA) to obtain the tax involved plus interest.
+The HMRC Criminal Investigation team will always consider additionally seeking a Confiscation Order under the Proceeds of Crime Act (POCA) to obtain the tax involved plus interest, following a successful prosecution.
 Some very draconian financial assumptions can be made against the individual.
 A confiscation order is always backed up by a default sentence of imprisonment for non-payment (in addition to any other sentence).

 Our HMRC criminal investigation team have significant experience in defending some of the largest tax prosecutions in the country.
 Their experience includes cases with a significant international dimension and multi-million-pound frauds.
 Our HMRC criminal investigating lawyers have also acted for high profile individuals.

 If you are involved in a criminal tax investigation or prosecution from the HMRC, contact our team today and speak to one of our experienced lawyers for immediate expert advice and assistance.
 You can contact us by: